 Sapphire goes to Rye to await her betrothed, Roe Sexton, a man she’s never met.
 When she arrives, she’s told he’s dead and she’s married off to the evil baron instead.
-To escape her abusive marriage and looking for true love, she goes in disguise to a pub called The Bucket of Blood.
+To escape her abusive marriage and looking for true love, she goes in disguise to a tavern called The Bucket of Blood.

 Roe Sexton returns from war after being gone for over a year.
 He stops at the Bucket of Blood looking for a drink and whore for the night.
-When he mistakes Sapphire for a whore things go crazy and they end up both sharing a night of passion that they’ll never forget.
-That is, until he returns to his castle the next day to find her there – and already married.

 Excerpt for Sapphire:

-Sapphire didn’t regret for a moment coming to the Bucket of Blood pub, searching for answers.
+She didn’t regret for a moment coming to the Bucket of Blood Tavern, searching for answers.
 After all, there was nowhere else to go since her own bed was occupied with one of her husband’s latest women.
 Since he found her body not planted with his seed, his impatience won out and he went on to sample any woman in the castle he could get his hands on.
 Still, none of them had been impregnated by him.

-She was grateful he hadn’t touched her now in over two months, as she wanted nothing to do with the vile man ever again.
+She was grateful he hadn’t touched her now in over two months, because she wanted nothing to do with the vile man ever again.
 No woman would ever bear him an heir no matter how many he sampled.
-God was obviously punishing him for not only bedding every woman in the castle – be she a noble or merely a servant – but also for beating the women when they did not conceive.
+God was punishing him for not only bedding every woman in the castle – be she a noble or merely a servant – but also for beating the women when they did not conceive.
 She’d had her share of bruises from his punishing hand, and knew this is not what she should encounter in a marriage or coupling.

-The large burly man guarding the door, the bouncer, held out his hand and growled in a low voice. “
+The large burly man guarding the door, the bouncer, held out his hand and growled in a low voice.

 Sapphire slipped two halfpennies to the boy, and Dugald handed them over to the bouncer.
-The man held out his board of wet wood and one at a time bounced the coins atop it to make sure they were real and not made of lead.
+The man held out his board of wet wood and, one at a time, bounced the coins atop it to make sure they were real and not made of lead.
 Satisfied, he nodded and grunted.

 “Go ahead,” he said, stepping to the side, enabling them to enter.